madbuilds/sbot/.github/PULL_REQUEST_TEMPLATE.md

 **IMPORTANT: Before creating Pull Request please create issue first**\
 Don't forget to link your created issue with pull request in right panel\
 make sure that:
 - You have done your changes in a separate branch
-  - Branche have descriptive name:
+- Branch have descriptive name:
     - `enhancement/<branch-name>`
     - `feature/<branch-name>`
     - `fix/<branch-name>`